-The main complaint entrepreneurs had about Toptal was a misunderstanding about their “No-risk trial.”
+The main complaint entrepreneurs had about Toptal was a misunderstanding about their “No-risk trial period.”

 Toptal requires a $500 deposit which applies to your first bill.
 If you get a freelancer you are not satisfied with, you are not required to make any payment.
 You can choose to either part ways with Toptal or restart the hiring process.

-Most Toptal complaints come from freelancers who did not pass Toptal’s screening interviews.
+Most Toptal complaints come from freelancers who did not pass Toptal’s interview process.

 As I mentioned in the last section, no hiring system is perfect.
 Still, it’s worth considering how Toptal treats freelancers because this indicates the quality of workers they attract.

-Some senior developers may be tested on projects junior developers may do, such as setting up tables.
-Senior developers tend to outsource these projects to newer workers.
+Some senior software developers may be tested on small projects that junior developers may do, such as setting up tables.
+Senior developers tend to outsource these development projects to newer workers.
 These boilerplate exercises feel like telling an expert carpenter to hammer 50 nails into a board in a minute, then disqualifying them as “too junior” if they fail.